MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/dcpromo-demotion-fails.md

 ## Resolution

 > [!NOTE]
 > When the infrastructure master is assigned to a deleted NTDSA on a DNS application partition, like DomainDNSZones, it may also be missing for ForestDNSZones partition or vice versa.
-Microsoft Commercial Support recommends that you verify that the for both the DomainDNSZones and ForestDNSZones partitions assigned to live Windows Server 2003 or later domain controllers hosting the DNS Server role and partition in question.
+We recommends that you verify that the for both the DomainDNSZones and ForestDNSZones partitions assigned to live Windows Server 2003 or later domain controllers hosting the DNS Server role and partition in question.

 To resolve this issue, use one of the following methods:

-1. Use ADSIEDIT.MSC to assign the DN path for the `fsMORoleOwner` attribute to a live DC that was a direct replication partner of the original FSMO role owner then wait for that change to inbound replicate to the DC being demoted.
+1. Use `ADSIEDIT.MSC` to assign the DN path for the `fsMORoleOwner` attribute to a live DC that was a direct replication partner of the original FSMO role owner.
+Then wait for that change to inbound-replicate to the DC that's being demoted.

 2. Run the script in the **Resolution** section of [KB949257](https://support.microsoft.com/help/949257) for the partition in question.

-3. If the DC being demoted is not capable of inbound replicating changes for the directory partition in question, run the `DCPROMO /FORCEREMOVAL` command to forcefully demote the domain controller.
+3. If the DC that's being demoted can't inbound-replicate changes for the directory partition in question, run the `DCPROMO /FORCEREMOVAL` command to forcefully demote the domain controller.

 ## More information

-DCPromo attempts to outbound replicate changes on every locally held NC so that unique changes are not lost.
-In the case of data stored in DNS zones, DCPROMO attempts to outbound replicate the contents of DNS zones to the Infrastructure master for the DNS partition in question.
+DCPromo attempts to outbound-replicate changes on every locally held NC so that unique changes aren't lost.
+If data is stored in DNS zones, DCPROMO attempts to outbound replicate the contents of DNS zones to the infrastructure master for the DNS partition in question.

 Related problem:

-[KB949257](https://support.microsoft.com/kb/949257) describes a problem where the `ADPREP /RODCPREP` command fails when infrastructure master for one or more DNS application partition is assigned to a deleted NTDSA.
+[KB949257](https://support.microsoft.com/kb/949257) describes a problem where the `ADPREP /RODCPREP` command fails when infrastructure master for one or more DNS application partitions is assigned to a deleted NTDSA.